 - $390 Over 90 days.

-Rule #1 in debt collection is "The longer a debt is owed, the less likely you are to be able to collect it."
-So, knowing about your customers and their debts is vital to collecting from them.
+Rule number one in debt collection is that the longer a debt is owed, the less likely it becomes that you're going to be able to collect it.
+Knowing about your customers and their debts is vital to collecting from them.

-You might also want to calculate a business analysis ratio called "average collection period."
-This calculation show the number of days, on average, it takes to collect on your business sales.
-Over time, you can see if this ratio goes up (taking a longer time to collect.)
+You might also want to calculate a business analysis ratio called the "average collection period."
+This calculation shows the number of days, on average, that it takes to collect on your business sales.
+You can see whether this ratio goes up over time, taking a long time to collect.